nikhilcusc/DICOMAnon/README.md

              /**
               * Uncommenting the following line would enable Orthanc to

-    b)   Add the following line to the DicomModalities array so it becomes
+    -   Add the following line to the DicomModalities array so it becomes

            // The list of the known DICOM modalities.
 This option is ignored if
            // "DicomModalitiesInDatabase" is set to "true", in which case you